CarlosLunaMota/MedianSort/README.md

-As you can see, the best QuickSort version, `quick_sort(7)`, is almost twice as fast as `qsort` on average, while the best **MedianSort** version, `median_sort(7)`, is about 35% better than `qsort` on average.
+As you can see, the best QuickSort version, `quick_sort(7)`, is almost twice as fast as `qsort` on average, while the best **MedianSort** version, `median_sort(7)`, is just about 35% better than `qsort` on average.

 In both cases, using `insertion_sort` is clearly helping, since the performance of their pure counterparts, `quick_sort(0)` and `median_sort(0)`, is on the lower end of their respective spectra.

-For the sake of completeness, I've also plotted the performance of my own implementation of `heap_sort`, often considered as a _fail proof_ sorting algorithm but way slower than the alternatives for large arrays.